Rush epilepsy experts specialize in helping you find relief from seizures — even ones that are difficult to control.

 - Ketogenic diet therapy for adults: Rush is one of only a few places in the U.S., and the first in Illinois, to offer ketogenic diet therapy for adults with epilepsy.
 Dietary approaches have been shown to make seizures less severe and improve quality of life in many people with epilepsy.

-- Emotional support: The downtown Chicago team includes dedicated social workers.
-Their focus is on your emotional, spiritual and mental well-being, including your support systems.
-They evaluate your overall well-being and help you address any needs for resources or support.
+- Emotional and mental health support: The downtown Chicago team includes dedicated social workers and a psychiatrist who specializes in helping people with epilepsy cope.
+Their focus is on your emotional, spiritual and mental well-being, including addressing depression, anxiety and other mental health concerns.
+They evaluate your overall well-being, provide therapeutic support, and help you address any needs for resources or outside support.